erkamlesh007/AeDemo/README.md

 there will be HTML Ui with textbox where need to put expression like- (2+4)*5  and click Calc Button then you will get result 30

-War file is available  inside target folder of application